azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 This is not anybody else's faultness, but such deficiency definitely creates unreasonable wall for learners.
 For creators of tutorials, those are kind enough to spare times making tutorials for learners that follows without fees.

 I absolutely love coding and learning programming!
 So, I want to take the wall away and prevent beginners or learners from leaving programming world.
-Programming is compelling and joyfull!
+Programming is compelling and enjoyable!
 XD